 Community colleges are not pleased with the university’s decision overall.
 Gary Kruchowski, director of student advancement at Lake Superior College

 , told Fox21, “A few students will have the door shut to higher education,” adding “Forty percent of our students are pursuing a transfer degree

 It’s about saving a little bit of money, being able to attend a school closer to home and that also saves a bit of money,” Kruchowski explained.

 The Minnesota State Colleges

-and University System is also troubled by the University of Minnesota’s announcement.
+and University System are also troubled by the University of Minnesota’s announcement.
 This system currently supplies 45 percent of the total number of transfer students the university sees each year.
-The interim vice chancellor of the system, Larry Litecky, told Fox21, “The University of Minnesota’s plan to accept fewer transfer students is troubling and disappointing.
+The interim vice-chancellor of the system, Larry Litecky, told Fox21, “The University of Minnesota’s plan to accept fewer transfer students is troubling and disappointing.
 The planned limit works against the state’s need to improve access to four-year degrees, particularly for low-income

 , students of color